Emergency psychiatry: Substance dependence, abuse, and intoxication

 Another common cause of psychotic symptoms is substance intoxication.
 These acute symptoms may resolve after a period of observation or limited psychopharmacological treatment.
 However the underlying issues, such as substance dependence or abuse, is difficult to treat in the emergency department, as it is a long term condition.
 Both acute alcohol intoxication as well as other forms of substance abuse can require psychiatric interventions.
 Acting as a depressant of the central nervous system, the early effects of alcohol are usually desired for and characterized by increased talkativeness, giddiness, and a loosening of social inhibitions.
 Besides considerations of impaired concentration, verbal and motor performance, insight, judgment, and short-term memory loss, which could result in behavioral change causing injury or death, levels of alcohol below 60 milligrams per deciliter of blood are usually considered non-lethal.
 However, individuals at 200 milligrams per deciliter of blood are considered grossly intoxicated and concentration levels at 400 milligrams per deciliter of blood are lethal, causing complete anesthesia of the respiratory system.

 Beyond the dangerous behavioral changes that occur after the consumption of certain amounts of alcohol, idiosyncratic intoxication could occur in some individuals even after the consumption of relatively small amounts of alcohol.
 Episodes of this impairment usually consist of confusion, disorientation, delusions and visual hallucinations, increased aggressiveness, rage, agitation, and violence.
 Chronic alcoholics may also have alcoholic hallucinosis, wherein the cessation of prolonged drinking may trigger auditory hallucinations.
 Such episodes can last for a few hours or an entire week.
 Antipsychotics are often used to treat these symptoms.

-Patients may also be treated for substance abuse following the administration of psychoactive substances containing amphetamine, caffeine, tetrahydrocannabinol, cocaine, phencyclidines, or other inhalants, opioids, sedatives, hypnotics, anxiolytics, psychedelics, dissociatives, and deliriants.
+Patients may also be treated for substance abuse following the administration of psychoactive substances containing amphetamine, caffeine, tetrahydrocannabinol (THC), cocaine, phencyclidine (PCP), inhalants, opioids, sedatives, hypnotics, anxiolytics, and hallucinogens.
 Clinicians assessing and treating substance abusers must establish therapeutic rapport to counter denial and other negative attitudes directed towards treatment.
 In addition, the clinician must determine substances used, the route of administration, dosage, and time of last use to determine the necessary short and long-term treatments.
 An appropriate choice of treatment setting must also be determined.
 These settings may include outpatient facilities, partial hospitals, residential treatment centers, or hospitals.
 Both the immediate and long-term treatment and setting is determined by the severity of dependency and seriousness of physiological complications arising from the abuse.